-The form matters less than these two principles: First, create content consistently.
+The type of content matters less than these two principles: First, create content consistently.
 And, second, create content that reflects your true values as a teacher and a human.

-and PS: You can listen to the podcast version of this blog post here: Your students need you.
-How yoga teachers can show up in 2020.
+Sidenote: Jason and I did a companion podcast on this topic that you can listen to here: Your students need you.
+How yoga teachers can show up.

-So, why is it so important to create content for your yoga business right now?
+So, why is it so important to create content for your yoga business?

 1. Your students need you

 In case you missed the memo, we’re still in the midst of a global pandemic.
 Many of us are cycling through all of the feels — scared, sad, anxious — each day.
 We miss our friends.
 We miss hugs.
 And you, undoubtedly, miss your students.